prakhar2219/Shoro-AI/README.md

 # Kridhax Education-AI Platform

-A comprehensive multi-language educational content management system with hierarchical content structure, built as a modern full-stack application.
+A comprehensive multi-language educational content management system with hierarchical content structure, built as a modern full-stack applicatio.

 ## 📋 Table of Contents